Polymer/polymer/PRIMER.md

   * `dy` - change in pixels vertically since the first track event
   * `ddx` - change in pixels horizontally since last track event
   * `ddy` - change in pixels vertically since last track event
-  * `hover()` - a function that may be called to determine the element currently being hovered
+  * `hover()` - a function that may be called to determine the element currently being hovered over

 Example: